Einaudi Dissertation Proposal Development Program

 - Research expenses (permits, translation costs, internet, archive access, etc.)

 Please note that you may only bill for a research expense once.
-If an expense is already covered by your DPDP award or Graduate School travel grant, you may not use other Cornell or external grants to pay the same expense.
+If an expense is already covered by your DPD award or Graduate School travel grant, you may not use other Cornell or external grants to pay the same expense.

 - Students who are currently enrolled full-time in PhD programs at Cornell University are eligible.